Killer Facts You Didn’t Know About Jaws

 The film’s iconic line had to be edited to make it louder

-Roy Scheider got into a fighter with the director of Jaws 2
+Roy Scheider got into a fight with the director of Jaws 2

 John Landis helped build one of the Jaws sets